What is Willful Negligence?

 A Connecticut personal injury lawyer can help you figure out whether your case qualifies as a willful or reckless case.

-In willful negligence also known as reckless cases, plaintiffs can recover punitive damages in addition to compensatory damages.
+In willful negligence also known as reckless cases, plaintiffs can recover punitive damages in addition to compensatory damages, provided they file their claim before the deadline set by the Connecticut personal injury statute of limitations.

 In personal injury cases, plaintiffs can receive two types of compensatory damages: economic and non-economic.
 Compensatory damages are designed to compensate the plaintiff for the value of their injury or loss.